AWS Control Tower: What You Need To Know

 Did you know that AWS Control Tower simplifies the management of multiple AWS accounts?

-Control Tower is the solution to that problem as it's a place to go to when you want to oversee various projects.
-From AWS Control Tower, you can do a variety of things to manage accounts and users.
+Control Tower is a solution to provisioning and managing your landing zone.
+From Control Tower, you can do a variety of things to manage a secure multi-account architecture and associated users.
 Putting it together doesn't take long, and you can notice the benefits as soon as you set it up.

 What Is AWS Control Tower?

-Any time a company wants to deploy large-scale AWS, they need to figure out how to manage several applications and AWS teams.
+Any time a company wants to deploy large-scale AWS, they need to figure out how to manage several applications, environments, and AWS teams.
 This process can be complicated because, as you add users, there is risk your security standard could fall by the wayside.

-Most companies will create various AWS accounts to help them keep track of permissions and prevent users from messing with things.
-AWS Organizations help companies solve most of the problems they have because they can manage accounts, but maintaining several accounts requires a long time to set up.
+Most companies will create numerous AWS accounts to help them keep track of permissions and ensure that users have access to the infrastructure and applications they need to do their jobs, and nothing more.
+AWS Organizations and its service control policies (SCPs) helps companies organize accounts but it still requires a long time to set up.

-AWS Control Tower helps companies have more control over their accounts.
+AWS Control Tower offers greater control over their accounts.
 With Control Tower, you can expect to gain a variety of tools to make AWS migration simple and manage accounts with pre-configured settings.

 How Control Tower Works